 So what information should an estate agent contract explain?

-- Declare any personal interest in transactions, information about other services they can provide and state that all offers will be promptly forwarded to the seller
+Declare any personal interest in transactions, and information about other services they can provide and state that all offers will be promptly forwarded to the seller

 An estate agent contract will contain many different complicated terms, which are likely to leave you scratching your head.